 The treatment of Hepatitis C in now available at all centres of excellence across New Mexico and this model proved great success.
 Following the publication of an article in the New England Journal of Medicine in 2011, Project ECHO gained success and is now followed in 21 countries worldwide.
 Based on the huge success of Project ECHO in New Mexico, USA, ECHO India was started as a not-for-profit Trust in 2008.
 The idea was to replicate the ECHO model to improve healthcare delivery to rural and underserved areas of India.

-Glad to announce our 11th online Cancer Screening Training program for Medical Officers, from May 19, 2020.
+Excited to announce our 3rd online Advanced Cancer Screening Training Program for #Dentists!